Current filter:

 Find out more about the project in our video.

 The project is the first phase in achieving a Predator Free Hawke’s Bay.
-The knowledge gained in Māhia will rolled out across Hawke’s Bay and wider New Zealand.
+The knowledge gained in Māhia will be rolled out across Hawke’s Bay and wider New Zealand.

-Poutiri Ao ō Tāne is an existing large-scale ecological restoration project, which has been running for four years.
-This project (8,800ha) covers a variety of land-uses and is located on the Maungaharuru Range, with Boundary Stream Mainland Island at its heart.
-The vision: Kia Haruru a Maungaharuru, Kia ukiuki a Tangitu, Whakari ora a Papatuanuku.
-From Maunga to Moana flourishes an environment for future Generations to enjoy.
-Find out more Poutiri Ao ō Tāne here.
+Poutiri Ao ō Tāne is an existing large-scale ecological restoration project that began in 2011.
+This project (8,800ha) covers a variety of land uses and is located on the Maungaharuru Range, with Boundary Stream Mainland Island at its heart.

 Cape to City started in 2015 and covers 26,000 ha that lies between Hastings and Cape Kidnappers, and extends southwards to include Waimarama and forest remnants at Kahuranaki.
-The vision: The Cape to City vision is: Native species thrive where we live, work and play.
-Find out more about Cape to City here.

 RNZ panel discussion - 'Predator Free NZ - dream or reality?'